adblockradio/adblockradio-sdk/README.md

 # Adblock Radio client SDK
-This is a javascript library to connect to adblockradio.com API servers.
+This is a JS Node & browser library to connect to adblockradio.com API servers.
 It provides live information about the nature of broadcast contents: either ads, talk or music.
 It also gives the average volume gain of radio streams so that channel-hopping between stations does not lead to volume variations.